chaiguolong/.vim/bundle/YouCompleteMe/README.md

   information.
 This symbol information is used for code completion and code navigation.
 Whereas libclang is limited to the current translation unit(TU).
-- **Code navigation**: Clangd provides all the GoTo requests libclang provides and it improves those using the above mentioned index information to contain project-wide information rather than just the current TU.
+- **Code navigation**: Clangd provides all the GoTo requests libclang provides and it improves those using the above-mentioned index information to contain project-wide information rather than just the current TU.
-- **Rename**: Clangd can perform semantic rename operations on the current file, whereas libclang doesn’t support such functionality.
+- **Rename**: Clangd can perform semantic rename operations on the current file, whereas libclang doesn't support such functionality.
 - **Code Completion**: Clangd can perform code completions at a lower latency than libclang; also, it has information about all the symbols in your project so it can suggest items outside your current TU and also provides